Client tax information

 - your Relationship Manager (if applicable).

-You should be aware that in providing the certification, a statement that is false, misleading or incorrect may be regarded as an offence and, therefore may be subject to penalties under relevant law or regulation.
+You should be aware that in providing the certification contained in the CRS Form, a statement that is false, misleading or incorrect may be regarded as an offence and, therefore may be subject to penalties under relevant laws or regulations.

-How should you determine your country (or countries) of tax residence for purposes of CRS?
+How should you determine your country (or countries) of tax residence for purposes of the CRS?

-For assistance in determining your country (countries) of tax residence or in completing the relevant CRS forms, please seek professional tax or legal advice.
-Neither the Bank nor any of its employees are able to assist in these matters.
+If you need any further assistance to determine your country (countries) of tax residence or in completing the relevant CRS forms, please seek professional tax or legal advice.
+Neither the Bank nor any of its employees is able to assist in these matters.

 What is a Taxpayer Identification Number, and do all countries issue such a number?

-Some countries do not issue a TIN in any situation; such countries include Bahrain, and the United Arab Emirates (UAE).
-Other countries issue TINs only to entities, but not to individuals; such countries include: Kuwait, Oman, and Qatar.
+Some countries do not issue a TIN in any situation; such countries include Bahrain, Bermuda and the United Arab Emirates (UAE).
+Other countries issue TINs only to entities, but not to individuals; such countries include Sri Lanka, Oman, and Qatar.
 In other countries, whilst TINs may be issued to both individuals and entities, individuals or entities in particular situations may not be issued with a TIN.